-Whether Applicant has reduced the amount owing on any of the listed SOR debts remains unclear.
-For Applicant provided no documentary evidence of debt payments or resolution by other means.
-Without substantiating evidence of payment or resolution of the debts covered in the SOR, drawn conclusions are warranted that Applicant has not addressed any of the listed SOR debts by any documented means.
+Whether Applicant has reduced the amount owing the federal government on the delinquent taxes he accrued for tax year 2011 (\$21,110) remains unclear.
+For he provided no documentary evidence of his paying or otherwise resolving the reported tax delinquencies for tax year 2011.
+Without substantiating evidence of his paying or otherwise resolving his owed federal tax and consumer debts covered in the SOR, drawn conclusions are warranted that he has not completed his payment obligations pertaining to the listed debts in the SOR.

 Applicant provided no documented evidence of extenuating circumstances, good-faith payments or payment plans, financial counseling, or reasonable disputes with any of the listed SOR debts.
-Based on the evidence provided, none of the mitigating conditions pertaining to evidenced good-faith payment initiatives, extenuating circumstances, financial counseling, or reasonable basis to dispute a past-due debt, apply to Applicant's situation.
+Based on the evidence provided, none of the mitigating conditions pertaining to evidenced good-faith payment initiatives, extenuating circumstances, financial counseling, reasonable basis to dispute a past-due debt, or payment arrangements made with the cognizable tax authority to file or pay the amount owed apply to Applicant's situation.

 In evaluating Guideline F cases, the Appeal Board has stressed the importance of a "meaningful track record" that includes evidence of actual debt reduction through voluntary payment of debts.
 ISCR Case No. 07-06482 at 2-3 (App.
 Bd.
-May 21, 2008)

-(internal citations omitted).
-In Applicant's case, Applicant's lack of demonstrated responsible efforts in addressing the SOR-listed student loan and consumer obligations preclude favorable findings and conclusions with respect to Applicant's security clearance application.
+May 21, 2008) (internal citations omitted).
+In Applicant's case, his lack of demonstrated responsible efforts in addressing his SOR-listed tax and consumer obligations preclude favorable findings and conclusions with respect to his security clearance application.
 See ISCR Case No. 05-11366 at 4 n.9 (App.
 Bd.
 Jan.
 12, 2007) (citing ISCR Case No. 99-0462 at 4 (App.
 Bd.
 Nov.
 29, 2005).

 Whole-person assessment is unfavorable to Applicant.
-To date, Applicant has shown insufficient progress in addressing the listed delinquent student loan and consumer debts covered in the SOR.
-Applicant's actions reflect a lack of financial responsibility and judgment and raise unresolved questions about trustworthiness, reliability, and ability to protect classified information.
+He has shown insufficient progress to date in addressing his delinquent federal tax and consumer debts covered in the SOR.
+His actions to date reflect a lack of financial responsibility and judgment and raise unresolved questions about his trustwothiness, reliability, and ability to protect classified information.
 See AG ¶ 18.
-More documented information about Applicant's inability to pay or otherwise resolve the listed delinquent student loan and consumer debts and demonstrate financial progress is necessary to mitigate financial concerns under the financial guideline and consideration of the whole-person.
+More documented information about his inability to pay or otherwise resolve his delinquent federal taxes and consumer debts and demonstrate financial progress is necessary to mitigate financial concerns under the financial guideline and consideration of the whole-person to mitigate security concerns.

-Taking into account all of the documented facts and circumstances surrounding Applicant's student loan and consumer debt accruals that have yet to be addressed in any substantive way, Applicant has failed to demonstrate enough probative efforts to mitigate financial concerns.
-Conclusions are warranted that Applicant's finances are insufficiently stabilized at this time to meet minimum eligibility requirements for holding a security clearance.
-Unfavorable conclusions are entered with respect to the allegations covered by subparagraphs 1.a through 1.h of the SOR.
+Taking into account all of the documented facts and circumstances surrounding Applicant's federal tax and consumer debt accruals that he has failed to pay or resolve to date, Applicant has failed to demonstrate enough probative efforts to mitigate financial concerns.
+Conclusions are warranted that his finances are insufficiently stabilized at this time to meet minimum eligibility requirements for holding a security clearance.

+Unfavorable conclusions are entered with respect to the allegations covered by subparagraphs 1.a through 1.c of the SOR.
 Eligibility to hold a security clearance under the facts and circumstances of this case is not consistent with the national interest.